2008 Kandhamal violence: Murder of Swami Lakshmanananda

-On the evening of Saturday, 23 August 2008, unknown militants entered into the Ashram at around 8.00 p.m. and fired bullets from an AK-47 on the frail body of 84 years old Swami Laxmanananda Saraswati at Jalespata Vanabashi Kanyashram in Kandhmal District of Orissa.
-After killing him brutally, the proxy militants allegedly also cut various parts of his body by chisel and axe as it appeared.
+On the evening of Saturday, 23 August 2008, unknown militants entered into the Ashram at around 8.00 p.m. and fired bullets from an AK-47 at Laxmanananda Saraswati at Jalespata Vanabashi Kanyashram in Kandhmal District of Orissa.
+After killing him, the proxy militants allegedly also cut various parts of his body by chisel and axe.
 Others who tried to rescue the Swami, namely Sadhwi Bhakti Mata who was overall charge of the Kalyan Ashram, Kishore Baba, Amritanand Baba and a visitor guardian of an inmate of the school, were also killed.
 The dead body of Bhakti Mata was also defaced and ripped by brutal cut injuries.

 The attackers, estimated at thirty gunmen, were suspected of being Maoist insurgents but the Sangh Parivar family blamed it upon local Christian evangelical groups.
 Both the manner of attack and a letter found at the attack provided the basis for this.
 The government announced a special investigative probe into the attack.